Frequently asked questions

 The $7,995 program fee covers our upfront costs—a portion of the recruitment, screening and preparation of your au pair; your au pair’s training at the Au Pair Training School; host family and au pair orientations; international airfare; a full year of medical and travel insurance; training materials—and year-long support from Cultural Care office staff and your local childcare consultant.

 We offer our families the choice to either pay the program fee up front or in installments using our extended payment plan option.

 There are no “hidden fees”, as we believe in being transparent with families about the costs associated with hosting an au pair.
 Besides the program pricing and the weekly stipend paid to your au pair, there are other financial considerations.
 If you require your au pair to travel to your home from the training school in New York we will arrange for her transport and charge a domestic transportation fee.
 In addition, as part of the U.S. State Department regulations, au pairs are required to complete 6 credits at an accredited post-secondary institution, and families are required to pay up to $500 of those costs (ask your local childcare consultant for cost-effective options).
 If you need your au pair to drive, you must also insure her under your family’s existing policy.
 Lastly, you will be expected to include your au pair in family meals, which may mean slightly higher grocery bills each week.

-No. Your weekly cost of just $360 is fixed based on 51 program weeks; so you pay the same regardless of the number of children you have at home or their ages.
+No. Your average weekly cost of just $375 is fixed based on 49 childcare weeks; so you pay the same regardless of the number of children you have at home or their ages.

 Registration and matching process